Skip to main content

 This approach introduced a new problem without cleanly solving the original one.
 Back to the drawing board.

-The right answer isn’t about where the anchor is positioned — it’s about whether the anchor takes up space when it shouldn’t.
+The right answer isn’t about shrinking the anchor — it’s about removing it from the layout flow entirely while keeping it in the DOM.

 Here’s the final implementation: